The software running your supplier relationship with GM doesn't exist off the shelf

 Exactly what you get

 Software shaped like your business, not a vendor's idea of an average business.
 It integrates the systems that matter, encodes the process that gives you an edge, and gives you a roadmap you control.
 Done right, it retires the spreadsheet that's been holding your operation together.
-Most custom platforms in Oshawa touch an ERP, a warehouse management system, internal tools, and business intelligence dashboards.
+Most custom platforms in Oshawa touch an ERP, a warehouse management system, internal tools, and business intelligence (BI) dashboards.

 How to choose a developer in Oshawa